Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: Results and Analysis

-With increasing fields, the transition temperature gradually decreases as expected from the previous magnetization and specific heat measurements.
-It is worth to notice that the residual resistivity changes with increasing fields.
-This is most significant in the field-dependent magnetic resistivity of Fig.~\ref{fig:electric}(b).
-At the base temperature 0.4 K, where the dominant contribution is from the residual resistivity, a broad maximum developed centered around 0.9 T, which on the other side reflects the great enhancement of the spin fluctuation in the vicinity of the criticality.
-The low temperature resistivity near the criticality even shows a non-Fermi liquid like linear temperature dependent behavior.
-The contour plot of the resistivity is shown in Fig.\ref{fig:electric}(c).
-Very interestingly, this contour plot is very similar to the contour plot of the field temperature dependent magnetic entropy presented in Fig.~\ref{fig:phasediagram}(d).
-The Tm$^{3+}$ local moments are well localized in \TNA, and Kondo effect plays little role here.
-This similarity between the resistivity and the magnetic entropy is not just accidental, which further confirms that the resistivity is mostly contributed from the spin fluctuation scattering of the Tm$^{3+}$ local moments.
+Further characterization with isothermal field-dependent resistivity is presented in Fig.~\ref{fig:RB}(a).
+Peak-like anomalies are observed at the transition field, and these peaks get sharper with decreasing temperature.
+At the lowest measured temperature 0.4 K, where the dominant contribution is from the residual resistivity, a clear maximum developed centered around 0.9 T, which again reflects the great enhancement of the spin fluctuation in the vicinity of the critical point.
+The contour plot of the resistivity is shown in Fig.~\ref{fig:RB}(b).
+Interestingly, this contour plot is identical to the field temperature-dependent magnetic entropy presented in Fig.~\ref{fig:Sm}(c).
+The Tm$^{3+}$ moments are well localized in \TNA, and the Kondo effect plays a small role here.
+This similarity between the resistivity and the magnetic entropy further confirms that the resistivity is mostly contributed by the spin fluctuation scattering of the Tm$^{3+}$ local moments.